rrazo1524/multi-os-network-lab/README.md

 Each lab is fully documented with structured methodology, commands, screenshots, and technical explanations aligned with real enterprise documentation practices.

 This environment was built and maintained using VirtualBox to simulate enterprise-style network segmentation, security controls, and system administration workflows commonly found in production IT environments.

+---

+## 🔒 Security Mindset

+All labs were built with a focus on least privilege, network isolation, and secure configuration practices to simulate defensive security principles used in enterprise environments.

+---

 ## 🚀 Professional Value